 In 2010, I moved to Atlanta and joined the CDC.

-These pages (originally written in 1995, when I was first curious about HTML) eventually got too outdated even for me to ignore, but rather than actually do anything about it I'm just taking most of them down.
+Many of these pages (originally written in 1995, when I was first curious about HTML) eventually got too outdated even for me to ignore, but rather than actually do anything about it I just took most of them down.

 To more finely accentuate the uselessness of this page, I have added CSS, CGI, and PHP.
 These pages are not optimized for any browser.
 If they are unreadable on your machine, that is a benefit, not a disadvantage.